mnavaki/PIITracker/README.md

 This plugin can be found in the panda_plugins directory under the folder, PIITracker.

-## RUNNING PIITracker
+## Running PIITracker

 We can run PIITracker in two modes: 1.
 Real time 2.
 Record/Replay, but we only recommand using PIITracker in Record/Replay mode.

 ### Record/Replay

-In this mode, we first record PANDA traces and then replay that with the loaded plugin.
+In this mode, we first record PANDA traces and then replay that with PIITracker plugin loaded.

     2.1 Record
         2.1.1 Start VM: